Graviton-Code-Editor/website/src/faqs.md

 ### Error message: Your system is not compatible with this feature

-This means your Linux doesn't provide a system accent color as Windows and MacOS do.
+This means your Linux doesn't provide a system accent color like Windows and MacOS do.